tastytea/mastodon-cpp/README.md

 * `Mastodon::Easy::attachment_type`: Describes the type of attachment.
 * `Mastodon::Easy::card_type`: Describes the type of card.
 * `Mastodon::Easy::notification_type`: The type of the notification.
+* `Mastodon::Easy::context_type`: Describes the context of a filter.
 * `Mastodon::Easy::stream_event`: Type and data of an events returned in streams.
 * `Mastodon::Easy::alert_type`: Type for a single alert.